Heaslet History, Family Crest & Coats of Arms

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Heaslet has appeared include Hazeltine, Hazelton, Hazletine, Hasleden, Hazleton, Haseltine, Haselton, Hasletine, Haslett, Aseltine and many more.

 Early Notables of the Heaslet family (pre 1700)

-More information is included under the topic Early Heaslet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Heaslet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heaslet family to Ireland

 Some of the Heaslet family moved to Ireland, but this topic is not covered in this excerpt.